Popcorn-Factory/Arsonist-RoR2/README.md

 <summary>Click to expand previous patch notes:</summary>

 - 2.0.2
+    - Flamethrower unlock was bugged, Should be fixed now.
+        - Was me being stupid.
+Sorry about that.
+Feel free to unlock it using Cheat Unlocks.
     - MORE NULL REFERENCE ERROR FIXES
+        - Fixed NRE returned from hitting Dragon's Fury on an object with a character body but with no master.
 - 2.0.1
     - Fixing some NullReferenceExceptions...
 - 2.0.0